jiya-singhal/nodejs-dummy-data-project/README.md

 - Launch Postman and create a new request.
 - Set the request type to GET.
 - Enter the appropriate URL (e.g., http://localhost:3000/api/data).
-- Add query parameters as needed (e.g., filter, sort).
+- Add query parameters as needed.
 - Click Send to execute the request and view the response.

 ### Retrieve All Data

 - *url* : `http://localhost:3000/api/data`
 *Description*: Fetches all records from the database.